camilo5972/react-native-svgUri/README.md

-# react-native-svgUri
+# @camilo5972/react-native-svg-uri
 Render SVG images in React Native from an URL or a static file.
-Fork of https://github.com/vault-development/react-native-svg-uri
+This is a Fork of https://github.com/vault-development/react-native-svg-uri

 This was tested with RN 0.59 and react-native-svg 9.6.2 (depends on this library) [react-native-svg](https://github.com/react-native-community/react-native-svg)